MilovanovM/todo-app-ai-playground/README.md

 This repo contains implementations of a simple to-do list app in different languages and frameworks.

-The apps were created via Cursor and use the same UI (based on Bootstrap).
+The apps were created via the agentic mode in Cursor/VSCode+Copilot and use the same UI (based on Bootstrap).

+All backends are on port 8001, all frontends are on port 8000.
+You can easily combine any frontend app with any backend API (except Laravel, see below).

 **Backends**